 fields - Include a header or comment line if you like

-2. Host It Publicly
+2. Host it publicly

 The file must be accessible online without authentication.
 You have a few options:

-- Self-host on your website (e.g.
+Self-host on your website (e.g.

 https://yourdomain.com/geofeed.csv